clojure-emacs/clojure-mode/README.md

 * <kbd>M-x package-refresh-contents</kbd>

 If you use a version of Emacs prior to 24 that doesn't include package.el, you can get it from http://bit.ly/pkg-el23.

-If you have an older package.el installed from tromey.com, you should upgrade in order to support installation from multiple sources.
+If you have an older ELPA package.el installed from tromey.com, you should upgrade in order to support installation from multiple sources.
+The ELPA archive is deprecated and no longer accepting new packages, so the version there (1.7.1) is very outdated.

 ## Clojure Test Mode